carpentries/instructor-training/_extras/guide.md

 >     *   Set up meeting with the hosts to make sure the bluejeans channel works and give you a change to meet "face-to-face"
 > 1. Check whether any attendees have special needs.
 > 1. Make sure attendees will all have network access.
+> 1. Check whether any attendees have special needs.
 > 1. Email attendees [a welcome message][welcome] that includes:
 >     *   a link to the workshop home page
 >     *   background readings